aberdini/A4BLiP/Resources/metadata.md

 <a name="myfootnote23">[23]</a> Thank you to Zakiya Collier for this suggestion.

-<a name="myfootnote24">[24]</a> Some examples of alternative schemes developed by specific communities include: Sandra Littletree and Cheryl A. Metoyer, “Knowledge Organization from an Indigenous Perspective: The Mashantucket Pequot Thesaurus of American Indian Terminology Project,” Cataloging and Classifi cation Quarterly 53, no. 5-6 (2015): 640–657, https://doi.org/10.1080/01639374.2015.1010113; Ann M. Doyle, Kimberly Lawson, and Sarah Dupont, “Indigenization of Knowledge Organization at Xwi7xwa Library,” Journal of Library and Information Studies 13, no. 2 (December 2015), 107-134, https://doi.org/10.6182/jlis.2015.13(2).107; Alissa Cherry and Keshav Mukunda, “A Case Study in Indigenous Classifi cation,” Cataloging and Classifi cation Quarterly, 53, no. 5-6 (2015): 548-567, https://doi.org/10.1080/01639374.2015.1008717; Annie Bossum and Ashley Dunn, “Implementing the Brian Deer Classification Scheme for Aanischaaukamikw Cree Cultural Center,” Collection Management, 42, no. 3-4 (2017): 280-293, https://doi.org/10.1080/01462679.2017.1340858; Jean Elder Cazort, A Handbook for the Organization of Black Materials, prepared for the Institute on the Selection, Organization, and Use of Materials by and about the Negro (Nashville, TN: Fisk University, 1971).
+<a name="myfootnote24">[24]</a> Some examples of alternative schemes developed by specific communities include: Sandra Littletree and Cheryl A. Metoyer, “Knowledge Organization from an Indigenous Perspective: The Mashantucket Pequot Thesaurus of American Indian Terminology Project,” Cataloging and Classification Quarterly 53, no. 5-6 (2015): 640–657, https://doi.org/10.1080/01639374.2015.1010113; Ann M. Doyle, Kimberly Lawson, and Sarah Dupont, “Indigenization of Knowledge Organization at Xwi7xwa Library,” Journal of Library and Information Studies 13, no. 2 (December 2015), 107-134, https://doi.org/10.6182/jlis.2015.13(2).107; Alissa Cherry and Keshav Mukunda, “A Case Study in Indigenous Classification,” Cataloging and Classification Quarterly, 53, no. 5-6 (2015): 548-567, https://doi.org/10.1080/01639374.2015.1008717; Annie Bossum and Ashley Dunn, “Implementing the Brian Deer Classification Scheme for Aanischaaukamikw Cree Cultural Center,” Collection Management, 42, no. 3-4 (2017): 280-293, https://doi.org/10.1080/01462679.2017.1340858; Jean Elder Cazort, A Handbook for the Organization of Black Materials, prepared for the Institute on the Selection, Organization, and Use of Materials by and about the Negro (Nashville, TN: Fisk University, 1971).

 <a name="myfootnote25">[25]</a> Gloria Gonzalez and Jasmine Jones.
 “Access & Diversity: How to Create Practical, Ethical, Minimal Archival Description,” Intersections: Technology and Public Services in Special Collections Symposium, University Park, PA, August 2017, https://docs.google.com/document/d/1U6T3TOhOlROccSHYAxSsd5l6blh2dO7CwS60mf26kWU.